4 Spires Benefice - The Anglican Churches of Raunds, Hargrave, Ringstead & Stanwick

 Below are the photos of our PCC members and the roles that they play within the Church.
 Please feel free to ask them any questions as they are always happy to hel

-Lisa Adair - Churchwarden/ PCC Member Sam Chambers - Churchwarden/PCC Member Nicki Phillips - Evangelist/PCC Member
+Lisa Adair - PCC Member Sam Chambers - Churchwarden/PCC Member Nicki Phillips - Evangelist/PCC Member

 Richard Phillips - PCC Member Jill Chambers - PCC Member